 We hope you will enjoy looking through all three things we get up to on our learning journey through Year 1.
-Mrs Salazar is our class teacher, Mrs Mortimer is our Teaching assistant and Mrs Jones teaches us on a Wednesday.
-Miss Knight also helps in our class.
+Mrs Salazar is our class teacher and Mrs Mortimer is our Teaching assistant.
+Mrs Jones teaches us on a Wednesday, afternoon and Mrs Belsham teaches us on a Thursday morning.

 We are really looking forward to working with you and your children, and thank you in advance for your support at home.
 Please remember that our doors are always open - do come and ask if you are unsure of anything.

 Monday 23rd April : Please come and join us for our class liturgy at 2.20 p.m.

 Mrs Prince has asked us to help her by making some homes for all the minibeasts in our outdoor area.
 We started by having a good look around outside the classrooms and also in the Junior Nature area.
 We found some excellent bug hotels and lots of things that we could use to make our own, such as leaves, fir cones, sticks and twigs and big pieces of wood.
 We have written a list of things we need to do and have started to think about designs for our bug habitats.
 We have also